DMailMan/MMM-MQTTfloorplan/README.md

-# Magic Mirror Module: mmm-openhabfloorplan
+# Magic Mirror Module: MMM-MQTTfloorplan
-This [MagicMirror2](https://github.com/MichMich/MagicMirror) module allows you to show a floorplan of your house / apartment with the current state of lights, window contacts, and labels provided by a running [openhab](http://www.openhab.org/) server (working with openHAB 1.x and 2.x).
+This [MagicMirror2](https://github.com/MichMich/MagicMirror) module allows you to show a floorplan of your house / apartment with the current state of lights, window contacts, and labels provided by messages on a series of MQTT message queues.
 Unlike most other modules, the data can be pushed from the openhab server via http requests to the magic mirror, so state changes are immediately shown.

 ![Example floorplan](https://forum.magicmirror.builders/uploads/files/1473878353822-openhabfloorplan-running.png "Example floorplan")